 - Advanced mathematical functions for complex process calculations

-- Detecting changes in a monitored heating profile process
+- Detecting rise & fall rate in a monitored heating process

-- Using a PC screen as a display
+- Using a PC computer screen as a remote display & user interface

 - Hardware output monitor

 - Print out measurement data reports directly from instrument